 Curriculum & Learning Environment

-Master of Special Education candidates will obtain the knowledge, skills, and dispositions needed to teach, consult, and provide services related to behavioral needs for children with disabilities, birth through age 21, grades PK-6, or grades 7-12.
+Master of Special Education candidates will obtain the knowledge, skills, and dispositions needed to teach, consult, and provide services related to behavioral needs for children with disabilities, from birth through age 21.
 Additionally, candidates will examine advanced strategies to support the needs of students with disabilities, including timely topics and practices surrounding diversity, equity, and inclusion; culturally sustaining pedagogy; instructional technology; collaboration strategies; and leadership.
 Lastly, a Master’s candidate has the opportunity to dig deep into an area of interest by exploring an identified problem of practice, relevant literature, and resources related to the problem of practice, and establishing suggestions to enhance and support students with disabilities through an applied Capstone project.

 Coursework (36 Credits)